The Remaining Bergmans

 Next up is a proper theatrical film (although there was an extended television version released afterwards) written and directed by Bergman: 1975's Face To Face.
 Bergman and star Liv Ullmann were both nominated for Oscars for this picture, so again, it's not like it's all lesser work that's been neglected on blu.
 This one's a pretty harrowing tale of mental illness, with Ullmann as a psychiatrist whose problems run as deep as her patients'.
 She takes on a lover, Erland Josephson again, who proves to be a far more loving companion than her own husband, and Gunnar Bjornstrand appears as her aging grandfather.
 This one's pretty dark, and relatable despite risking going over the top at more than one point.
 And it includes some of the most believable and heart-wrenching dream sequences committed to cinema, making those famous Wild Strawberries bits feel like trivialities.

-Face To Face is only available (English-friendly at any rate) as a 2011 barebones DVD from Olive Films, though at least it's anamorphic widescreen.
-I remember some controversy when this was released, because people felt Olive acquiring the rights cut off Criterion from giving this a proper restoration, and possibly both cuts.
-But of course it's pure speculation that they would've done that, and certainly getting this disc is better than the other possible alternative: nothing.
-But that said, this sure could use a nice restoration.
+Face To Face had only been available (English-friendly at any rate) as a 2011 barebones DVD from Olive Films, though at least it's anamorphic widescreen.
+I remember some controversy when it was released, because people felt Olive acquiring the rights cut off Criterion from giving this a proper restoration, and possibly both cuts.
+But of course it's pure speculation that they would've done that, and certainly getting this disc was better than the other possible alternative: nothing.
+But now we don't have to choose between a DVD or nothing; we have a brand new blu-ray edition (also of the theatrical version; the extended TV cut is still unavailable anywhere) from Via Vision's Imprint, due out this Wednesday.

 Finally, we end with the most underrated of the three, 2000's The Image Makers.
 This is another made-for-Swedish-television project, and in this case really looks it.
 It's all set in one room like a stage-play, which in fact it originally was, although the camera is certainly moving and cutting around.
 This one's directed by Bergman (and he also directed the original theatrical production) but written by Per Olov Enquist (Pelle the Conqueror), although it really, really feels like a Bergman script, to the point where I suspect he at least had a hand in rewriting it for the screen, and perhaps rather liberally.
 It's certainly an interesting coincidence that both this and Face To Face have an older person tell a middle-aged woman that "old age is Hell."